 The Bylaws of the Foundation call for the Foundation to be governed by a Board of three to thirteen Directors.
 Directors are appointed by the existing Board of Directors of the Foundation after the proposed appointments are submitted to the Company for approval.
 The Company is responsible for approving or disapproving proposed appointees to the Board of Directors.
 Any Director elected by the Board of Directors can be removed without cause by the Company.
-The current Foundation Directors include the Company's Executive Director, the Company's General Counsel, the Company's Director of Business Development and Government Relations, the Assistant Commissioner for Financial Assistance at the Missouri Department of Higher Education, and the President and CEO of Community Foundation of the Ozarks.
-The Executive Director of the
+The current Foundation Directors include the Company's Executive Director, the Company's General Counsel, the Company's Director of Business Development and Government Relations, the Deputy